neoforged/.github/primers/1.21.5/index.md

             - `legacyCreate` is removed
         - `$ItemStackInfo` is removed, replaced by `$ShowItem`
         - `$LegacyConverter` interface is removed

-### Client Assets

-Raw `ResourceLocation`s within client-facing files for identifiers or textures are being replaced with objects defining an idenfitier along with a potential texture path.
-There are three main objects to be aware of: `ClientAsset`, `ModelAndTexture`, and `MaterialAssetGroup`.

-`ClientAsset` is an id/texture pair used to point to a texture location.
-By default, the texture path is contructed from the id, with the path prefixed with `textures` and suffixed with the PNG extension.

-`ModelAndTexture` is a object/client asset pair used when a renderer should select between multiple models.
-Usually, the renderer creates a map of the object type to the model, and the object provided to the `ModelAndTexture` is used as a lookup into the map.

-`MaterialAssetGroup` is a handler for rendering an equipment asset with some trim material.
-It takes in the base texture used to overlay onto the armor along with any overrides for a given equipment asset.

-- `net.minecraft.advancements.DisplayInfo` now takes in a `ClientAsset` instead of only a `ResourceLocation` for the background texture
-- `net.minecraft.core.ClientAsset` - An object that holds an identifier and a path to some texture.
-- `net.minecraft.world.entity.variant.ModelAndTexture` - Defines a model with its associated texture.
-- `net.minecraft.world.item.equipment.trim`
-    - `MaterialAssetGroup` - An asset defines some base and the permutations based on the equipment worn.
-    - `TrimMaterial` now takes in a `MaterialAssetGroup` instead of the raw base and overrides

 ### Texture Atlas Reworks